-Florida wades into creating task force on sea-level rise
+Florida creates task force on sea-level rise

 The effort could remain politically fraught, even within the proposed task force.
 Environmentalists want the panel to represent the broad interests affected by climate change.

-Indeed, the key task that will be before the task force is reaching consensus on how to go about its work and drafting recommendations.
+Indeed, the key challenge facing the task force is reaching a consensus on how to go about its work and drafting recommendations.
 A primary concern of the body, which is supposed to be impaneled by August, is to come up with scientific information that other state agencies and communities can use to bring consistency to the effort against sea-level rise.

 So far, Florida Republicans are taking a more pragmatic approach by focusing their attention on defending coastal communities from rising oceans.
 According to a legislative analysis, Florida could lose more than $300 billion in property value — nearly a third of the $1 trillion that could be lost nationwide by the end of the century.

+A new report by the analytical firm Jupiter Intelligence underscores the urgency in finding solutions for the problem.
+In Miami-Dade County, the percentage of vulnerable oceanfront properties affected by extreme flooding will rise in Miami-Dade County from 5% in 2019 to 98% by 2050.

+The economic impact could be substantial.
 The state’s beaches generate billions of dollars in tourism.
 Warmer oceans could also affect the health of the reefs that harbor marine life.

-Higher global temperatures are causing glaciers to melt into the oceans and producing extreme weather conditions that are spawning storms such as hurricanes that are more intense and more destructive.
+Higher global temperatures are causing glaciers to melt into the oceans and producing extreme weather conditions such as hurricanes that are more intense and destructive than ever before.

 Shortly after taking office a year ago, DeSantis pledged to invest $2.5 billion during his four-year term to protect water resources and help restore the Everglades.
-He has attacked algae blooms and red tides, as well as vowed to reduce the pollutants that get into the state’s lakes, waterways and coastal waters.
+He has attacked algae blooms and red tides, and has pledged to reduce the pollutants that get into the state’s lakes, waterways and coastal waters.

 While welcoming the governor’s proposals, environmentalists want the governor and the Legislature to do more — particularly in reducing the pollutants that contribute to the greenhouse gases that scientists blame for the warming global temperatures.

-In the budget proposal the governor unveiled last year, the only money DeSantis proposed for reducing carbon emissions was Florida’s $166 million share from a $14.7 billion emissions settlement U.S. regulators reached with the European automaker Volkswagen.
+In the budget proposal the governor unveiled last year, the only money DeSantis proposed for reducing carbon emissions was Florida’s $166 million share of a $14.7 billion emissions settlement U.S. regulators reached with the European automaker Volkswagen.

 The money will be used to expand the state’s fleet of electric transit vehicles, install electric charging stations along major highways and cut diesel emissions.